 Visit this artist's website: http://www.terenceblanchard.com/

 As a leader and co-leader (significantly four albums early in his career with fellow Crescent City artist, saxophonist Donald Harrison), Blanchard has recorded more than 30 albums that often defied genres, yet were still critically acclaimed.
-But for his latest Blue Note Records album, Breathless, Blanchard powerfully and playfully journeys into another jazz realm with his new quintet, The E-Collective – an exciting zone of grooved fusion teeming with funk, R&B and blues colors.
+But for his 2015 Blue Note Records album, Breathless, Blanchard powerfully and playfully journeyed into another jazz realm with his new quintet, The E-Collective – an exciting zone of grooved fusion teeming with funk, R&B, and blues colors.

-It’s a first foray into straight-up grooveland for Blanchard, and he’s thrilled with the dance-steeped party he and his quintet (and guests) have cooked up.
-“Breathless is the album I’ve been wanting to do for quite awhile,” he says.
+It was a first foray into straight-up grooveland for Blanchard, and he was thrilled with the dance-steeped party he and his quintet (and guests) cooked up.
+“Breathless is the album I’ve been wanting to do for quite awhile,” he said.
 “Growing up I was listening to the Head Hunters and Weather Report, which had a strong effect on me.
 I always listened to groove-based music—Jimi Hendrix, Parliament Funkadelic and then later listening to Prince and D’Angelo and later what [jazz trumpeter] Russell Gunn was doing.
 But up to this point, I had never explored it.”

-It’s a subject that Blanchard and his rhythm-team friends—electric bassist Donald Ramsey (a colleague from their New Orleans high school days) and drummer Oscar Seaton (a Chicago native who got his first break playing with Ramsey Lewis in 1996 and later played in soundtracks written by Terence)—have been talking about for at least the last seven years.
-“But I could never find the time to do it,” Blanchard says.
+It’s a subject that Blanchard and his rhythm-team friends—electric bassist Donald Ramsey (a colleague from their New Orleans high school days) and drummer Oscar Seaton (a Chicago native who got his first break playing with Ramsey Lewis in 1996 and later played in soundtracks written by Terence) – had been talking about for at least seven years.
+“But I could never find the time to do it,” Blanchard said.
 “I remember playing some grooved-based stuff with Oscar for Spike’s film Inside Man, and I said that we needed to put together a band.
 All this time later, here we are.
 I figured, if not now, I’ll probably never do it.”

 As for the breadth of Breathless, Blanchard is pleased to have followed through with a project that’s dear to his heart and deep in his history.
 As for his jazz diehard fans who may frown at the deep-grooved fusion, he’s not worried.
 “I always think of Miles Davis,” he says.
 “No matter what he played, he was always Miles.
 He changed, but most of all he was having fun.
 That’s the way I look at it.
 Whatever comes, so be it.
 But for this recording, there was just one must.
 The groove.
 Everything else is up for grabs.”